Skip to main content

 Wrong.
 When you analyze the competitor mentions in aggregate, you find a roadmap:

-• Feature consolidation: "Notion does docs AND tasks" — Customers want fewer tools, not better tools
+• Feature consolidation: "Notion does docs AND tasks".
+Customers want fewer tools, not better tools

-• Specific capability gaps: "Linear is just faster" — One specific attribute that's table-stakes
+• Specific capability gaps: "Linear is just faster".
+One specific attribute that's table-stakes

-• Pricing competition: "Their free tier is better" — Your free/starter plan isn't competitive
+• Pricing competition: "Their free tier is better".
+Your free/starter plan isn't competitive

 The competitor mentions tell you which features are now table stakes, which capabilities you need to add, and where your packaging needs work.
 This is free market research hiding in your churn data.

-3. Support Failures Are Always Underrepresented
+3. Why Are Support Failures Always Underrepresented?

 Customers who churn because of bad support rarely say "bad support."
 They say: